 Map: Queen Elizabeth Park

-Welcome new and current members for a fun event at Queen Elizabeth Park!
+We welcome new and current members for a fun event at Queen Elizabeth Park!
 There will be FOUR short loops that all start and finish at the same location.
-You can choose which and how many of those four loops to complete!
+You can choose which and how many of those five loops to complete!
 Loops will increase in difficulty, so those new to the sport can dip their toes in the first loop or two and decide whether they want to try all four.
 Bring a friend to try out orienteering!!

 6:30pm to 7:30pm : Starts

-8pm : Course Closure - all participants must report to the Finish before leaving.
+8pm : Event Finishes - all participants must report to the Finish before leaving.
 Equipment will be taken down.

 *As always, NEVER run through gardens, flowers, or areas mapped as olive green.
 If it looks like a maintained garden or nice, go around!